-There are four tuning parameters in the algorithm: the number of variables, $ q $, in each random subset for feature boosting, number of candidate subsets of variables, $ \ell $, and number of iterations (or ridges), $k$, of each individual run of the algorithm, and the number of runs, $ B $, for the ensemble.
-We have discussed the selection of $ q $ for rPPR.aga, but for sample version, we also need to consider the estimation efficiency of the projection $ \theta_\tau $.
+To make the algorithm more efficient, we can choose the random subset $ {\cal A}_{b,k}$ that has the maximum similarity in \eqref{GBJHBKJNKJqqqr} or the best approximation in \eqref{GBJHBKJNKJqqqr''} from $ \ell $ candidates.
+Therefore, there are four tuning parameters in ePPR.aga: the number of variables, $ q $, in each random subset for feature bagging, the number of candidate subsets of variables, $ \ell $, and the number of iterations (or ridges), $k$, of each individual run of the algorithm, and the number of runs, $ B $, for the ensemble.
+We have discussed the selection of $ q $ for rPPR.aga, but for the sample version, we also need to consider the estimation efficiency of the projection $ \theta $.
 Because of the nonparametric estimation of the projections, $ q $ should be relatively much smaller than the sample size $ n $ to get a good estimator of the projection; see \cite{HALL1993}.
 Thus, we select $ q = \min([2p/3], [n^{0.4}]) $ in our calculation.
 For a similar reason, the choice of $ \ell $ also needs to consider the diversity of the estimators $ m_{1,k}, ..., m_{B,k}$ and the efficiency of each individual $ m_{b,k} $.
-As an extreme case, if $ \ell = {q \choose p}$ then all the estimators are the same with no diversity.
+As an extreme case, if $ \ell = {p \choose q}$ then all the estimators are the same with no diversity.
 Our limited numerical study suggests that $ \ell \le p/q $ can be used.
 The selection of $ k $ depends on the model structure, and will be discussed in the next section.
 For $ B$, there are studies about its selection for RF; see, for example, \cite{Zhang2009}.
 However, we follow the common practice and take $ B= 500$ in our calculation.